 The Sierra Nevada del Cocuy trek in eastern Colombia is an exceptional trek and one that should be near the top of your hiking list if you love world-class hikes.
 The trek wasn’t what John and I had in mind when we bought our airline tickets on points.
 But after considerable research, a six day trek looked like a great way to see this little known part of Colombia.

-Useful background information with regards to trekking in Sierra Nevada del Cocuy National Park
+Useful information for the Sierra Nevada del Cocuy trek

 John and I spent six days in total hiking the Sierra Nevada circuit starting in the small town of Guican – accessed via a horrific 14 hour bus ride from Bogota.
 Fortunately that was the only nasty part of the trip.